abond936/My-Journal/docs/DevelopmenRules.md

 - Code is to be modular with self-contained components.

-- Edit on specific code under consideration.
+- Edit only specific code under consideration.
 - Make only changes authorized to make
   - Do not make changes to code outside the scope of the question/issue at hand.
     - For example, do not deleted comments, rename variables, or change any code not specifically related to the functionality at hand.